 Frankenthaler then blocked in some areas with charcoal, and poured diluted, thinned oil paint onto this canvas.
 She allowed the paint to run by tilting the canvas angle; she rubbed and blotted the paint.

-Jackson Pollock paintings were also created by working on the floor, but Pollock used enamel paint that stood on top of the canvas rather than absorb; his paintings were based on his bodily movements and gestures (hence the label action painter).
+Jackson Pollock paintings were also created by working on the floor, but Pollock used enamel paint that stood on top of the canvas rather than absorb; his paintings were based on his bodily movements and gestures (hence the label action painter), while Helen Frankenthaler paintings were more about the interaction between the paint and canvas.

 While any analysis of Mountains and Sea is personal, one readily imagines the topography of the Cape Breton coastline, with a pyramidal shape dominating the center and meeting a sea of blue at center right.
 The whiteness of the unprimed canvas evokes brilliant sunshine.
 The pallette of blues and pale greens hints of sky, water, forest and trees, suggesting an infinite image just partially captured on canvas.